juanarzola/Queried/README.md

 I intend to use this as a proof of concept of how non-View queries could be implemented.

-It uses internal SwiftData notifications also used by SwiftData's @Query macro.
+It uses an internal `SwiftData` notification that the `@Query` macro uses to update views.
 These may break in future SwiftData updates, so use this at your own risk!

 Example: